qiceradar/radar_wrangler/code/download/README.md

+The code in this directory does the initial download for creating an index to the data.

 Each institution has its own script for now because they make their data available in different ways.

 As I work my way through them, I'm getting a better sense of what